 - Tertiary Tungsten Product Manufacturers – the plants which produce finished tungsten metal, tungsten alloys, tungsten tools and other tungsten end products.

 Traditionally there has been some degree of vertical integration within the industry, with some common ownership of secondary processing and tertiary manufacturing facilities, but this integration rarely extended upstream to the primary producers, the miners.
 However, the expansion of the Chinese economy and the demand for tungsten has, apparently, resulted in considerable vertical integration in the tungsten industry in China, whether through common ownership or contractual arrangements, with a move away from exports of concentrates and into downstream processing and manufacturing.
-This pressure towards vertical integration within China and an apparent desire to secure long term concentrate supply, has resulted in various large Chinese companies investing in Western tungsten projects.
-This activity in China has started to affect the industry outside China, with a number of strategic mergers, acquisitions and investment within the Western tungsten industry over the last two years.
+This pressure towards vertical integration within China and an apparent desire to secure long term concentrate supply, has also resulted in various large Chinese companies investing in some Western tungsten projects.
+This activity in China has affected the industry outside China, with a number of strategic mergers, acquisitions and investment within the Western tungsten industry in recent years.

 Tungsten Products: The usages of tungsten result in an industry structured to produce various categories of products: